 Cherice Bock, Editor of “Trust” and “Breaking Bread”

-Cherice Bock is the current editor of Whole Terrain.
-She is pursuing her PhD in environmental studies at Antioch University New England.
+Cherice Bock is a current editor of Whole Terrain.
+She edited volume 22, Trust, and volume 23, Breaking Bread, and is now overseeing web content.
+She is a PhD candidate in environmental studies at Antioch University New England.
 With a BA in psychology (George Fox University) and a Master of Divinity (Princeton Theological Seminary), Cherice’s varied background and interests bring a unique angle to Whole Terrain.
 Her love of writing and editing goes back as far as she can remember.
 From scribbling “letters” on notebook paper as a toddler to typing stories on a black screen with green letters in grade school, her joy of communicating through the written word continues to this day.
 She has a knack for copyediting and for drawing out the intended meaning of others’ writing, and she enjoys collaborating with writers to create polished finished products.
 The daughter of an artist, her interest in and eye for aesthetics has been honed since birth, and she enjoys discovering new artists and sharing their work.
 Cherice hopes to focus on environmental justice and ethics in her PhD, and welcomes Whole Terrain submissions on these themes.
 She believes the arts can be avenues of connection between individuals and our world, aligning our inward and outward landscapes and producing deep conviction that can lead to active, holistic justice for our planet.

 Tammy Cloutier, Staff

 Tammy Cloutier is an environmental studies PhD student at Antioch University New England with a master’s degree in wildlife science and a BS in psychobiology.
 To put it simply, animals and conservation are her passion.
 It is what leads her to pursue a career that contributes in positive ways to the lives of both humans and animals, which she plans to accomplish through her love of research, writing, and art.